DiegoLibonati/ToursApp/README.md

 1. Clone the repository
 2. Join to the correct path of the clone
-3. Install node_modules with npm install
+3. Install node_modules with yarn install
-4. Use npm start to run the app page
+4. Use yarn dev or start (depends package.json) to run the app page

 ## Description